Pride 2017 Minneapolis

 At the time I had a Nikon F3.
 This was on Plus-X and I metered for the bright spot of the IDS to get a dramatic shadowy effect.

-The frist year was a phenomenon because nobody, including the Walker, knew how big it would become.
-That year saw 10,000+ attendees all seated on a hill to watch a sampling of cat videos from thousands that were curated.
+The innargual festival was a phenomenon because nobody, including the Walker, knew how big it would become.
+10,000+ attendees showed up, all seated on an adjacent hill to watch a competition of cat videos from thousands that were curated worldwide.
 The festival made national news.

 The next year was held at the Minnesota State Fair.
 Grumpy cat even made an appearance.